mikacuy/PL-NeRF/README.md

 ### PL-MipNeRF Experiments

-We also release training and evaluation scripts and model weights for PL-MipNeRF on Blender Synthetic dataset.
+We also release training and evaluation scripts and model weights for PL-MipNeRF on Blender Synthetic dataset under the [PL-NeRF-nerfstudio](PL-NeRF-nerfstudio) directory.
 Refer to [this file](PL-NeRF-nerfstudio/README.md) for more details.
 The PL-MipNeRF codebase uses NeRFStudio.

 ## Related Work
 This work and codebase is related to the following previous works: